m1nd Use Cases — Comprehensive Guide by Audience

 5 agents are decomposing a god object in parallel.
 Each agent writes its output file via

 `apply_batch`.
-Without verify, a syntax error in one file produces no error at write time
+Without verify, a graph or known static defect produces no signal at write

 # Agent calls apply_batch with verify=true